thr0wn/cmake-course/README.md

 [configure-file](5-configure-file)

 ### 6. Sources and headers
-Add sources and targets with or without glob pattern.
+Add sources and headers with or without glob pattern.

 [sources-and-headers](6-sources-and-headers)